Light therapy

 Frequently Asked Questions about Light therapy

-What conditions is light therapy used for?
+When is light therapy recommended?

-Are there side effects of light therapy?
+What are the possible side effects of light therapy?

 Waiting time indication